dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

 Descriptions:
 - `default_table_index_type` sets the [table index type](#table-index-type) that is used if no table index type is specified on the resource.
 - `create_indexes` determines if `primary_key` and `unique` [column hints](#supported-column-hints) are applied.
-- `auto_disable_concurrency` determines if concurrency is automatically disabled in cases where it might cause issues.
 - `staging_use_msi` determines if the Managed Identity of the Synapse workspace is used to authorize access to the [staging](#staging-support) Storage Account.
 Ensure the Managed Identity has the [Storage Blob Data Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) role (or a higher-priviliged role) assigned on the blob container if you set this option to `"true"`.
 - `port` used for the ODBC connection.
 - `connect_timeout` sets the timeout for the `pyodbc` connection attempt, in seconds.